stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 this_includes: 2023-03-22-miltidimensional-game
 ---

-Some time ago I thought that it would be cool to one day be able to say: "I created a 4D game".
+Some time ago I thought that it would be cool one day to be able to say: "I created a 4D game".
 So, I decided to create one.
-During the process of thinking I figured out that 4+D game actually sounds even cooler.
+During the process of thinking I figured out that 4+D game sounds even cooler.
 And here we are.

 This is my first and hopefully not last post about me creating a multidimensional game.
-There will most likely be a lot of math, rendering pipelines, bugs, weird objects that I don't know if they look correct because we're unable to judge that because we don't think in more than 3D and a lot of fun after actually creating the game.
+There will most likely be a lot of math, rendering pipelines, bugs, weird objects that I don't know if they look correct because we're unable to judge that because we don't think in more than 3D, and a lot of fun after actually creating the game.

 I want to blog about it because I already see that I forget how math and stuff work.
 I'm writing this to be able to come back and see.
 Maybe if will become useful for someone in the future.